 The Cheyney University Honors Academy strives to be a catalyst for university wide activity intended to enhance the scholarly environment on the Cheyney campus.
-We are a learning community of high achieving students and the Academy provides a wide array of services and programs which further enrich the academic experience for its members.
+The Honors Academy is a learning community of high achieving students, and the Academy provides a wide array of services and programs which further enrich the academic experience for its members.
 The Academy encompasses academic, cultural, social, and professional experiences, and matches members with scholarships.
-This approach is consistent with national models for student success, and has proven to be effective in the CU Honors Academy.
+This approach is consistent with national models for student success and has proven to be effective in the CU Honors Academy.
+Students must maintain a 3.25 GPA to assure their membership in the Academy.